ETJAKEOC/TKT/DOCS/COMPILATION_GUIDELINE.md

 ## Are we done yet???

-Oh no, we still have a few more options to go through, this is what makes the TKT kernel project such an amazing tool, the level of customization that you have out of the box is amazing.
+Oh no, we still have a few more options to go through, this is what makes the TꓘT kernel project such an amazing tool, the level of customization that you have out of the box is amazing.

 Now we reach the "SPESHUL OPTIONS" which you may or may not be interested in, you can safely skip these if you want to, but I recommend giving the descriptions a read to see what they do.